 Rothman & Winter Creme de Violette Produced in Austria from the Queen Charlotte and March Violets found in the Alps. elegant in its simplicity, this authentic crème de violette captures their fragrance, vibrant colors, and taste.

-Preparation was straightforward and took 5 minutes from start to garnish.
-The garnish was actually the most difficult part, but only because I have never made a lemon twist.
+Preparation was straightforward and took 5 minutes from the start to garnish.
+In fact, the garnish was the most “difficult” part, but only because I have never made a lemon twist.
 A quick google and I found a video showing 3 different ways to make one.
 It actually wasn’t too hard to do thanks to my channel knife.